Tomev/qcflow/docs/source/deep-learning/tensorflow/index.rst

 ecosystem of tools, libraries, and community resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML-powered applications.

-MLflow has built-in support (we call it MLflow Tensorflow flavor) for Tensorflow workflow, at a high level in MLflow we provide a set of APIs for:
+QCFlow has built-in support (we call it QCFlow Tensorflow flavor) for Tensorflow workflow, at a high level in QCFlow we provide a set of APIs for:

 - **Simplified Experiment Tracking**: Log parameters, metrics, and models during model training.
-- **Experiments Management**: Store your Tensorflow experiments in MLflow server, and you can view and share them from MLflow UI.
+- **Experiments Management**: Store your Tensorflow experiments in QCFlow server, and you can view and share them from QCFlow UI.
 - **Effortless Deployment**: Deploy Tensorflow models with simple API calls, catering to a variety of production environments.

-5 Minute Quick Start with the MLflow Tensorflow Flavor
+5 Minute Quick Start with the QCFlow Tensorflow Flavor
 -------------------------------------------------------

 .. raw:: html